 Plug-ins and extensions

 Owing to Chrome’s massive popularity, it has a thriving community of add-on developers.
-Over 30 categories of extensions are available for Chrome, from office essentials to online shopping aids to even stress relievers!
+Across its 12 general categories of extensions, it has everything from office productivity essentials to online shopping aids to even stress relievers!
 Plus, you can filter plug-ins by category, user rating, and a bunch of other parameters until you find the one you’re looking for.
 One odd thing about Chrome extensions, though, is that you have to choose whether or not you want to enable them in normal browsing mode as well as “Incognito” (a.k.a. private browsing) mode.

-Firefox has a large collection of extensions as well, being one of the pioneers of customizable add-ons since it launched in 2004.
-Its catalogue of plug-ins related to security and privacy is particularly impressive, totalling over 800 different apps!
+Firefox has a large collection of extensions as well, being one of the pioneers of custom add-ons since it launched in 2004.
+As we mentioned, its catalog of plug-ins related to security and privacy is particularly impressive, totaling over 1100 different apps!
 It has add-ons for 14 other categories of use, as well.
 You can sort extensions in various ways, or filter them based on what operating system your device uses.
 And unlike Chrome, extensions are enabled by default whether you’re browsing normally or privately.

 Plug-ins and extensions winner: Chrome